OxidizedLoop/HashMapSettings/README.md

 print!("It's {today_bool} that today is a wonderful day, the grass is {grass_color} and I can see {trees} trees in the distance");
 ```

-(At the moment getting values of an account isn't user friend but it will be changed in the [future](https://github.com/OxidizedLoop/HashMapSettings/issues/27))
+(At the moment getting values of an account isn't user friendly but it will be changed in the [future](https://github.com/OxidizedLoop/HashMapSettings/issues/27))

 ## License